MichalKokolus/chatbot_advisor/README.md

 ### Environment Variables

-Create a `.env` file in the root directory (for Docker) or backend directory (for local development):
+Create a `.env` file in the backend directory:

 ```env
 # Required: Gemini API Key